JefeLitman/VideoDataGenerator/README.md

 - **`custom`:** Another powerful option in `VideoDataGenerator`because you have to pass as parameter a callback of a function that you made to apply the frame crop.
-The structure of the function is the following:
+The structure of the function is the following (Note tha x refers to the width and y to the height):

 ![custom_crop](img/custom_frame_crop.png)